The Story Behind No.1 Poultry’s Decorative Frieze

 This post is not about lamenting the loss of the building (you can read about the history of the architectural site and see pictures of alternative plans here) but rather to shed light on the quirky details that can be found today.

 On the North side of No.1 Poultry, you have to look up (and squint) to spot this sculptural decoration.

-Originally part of the Victorian Mansion Buildings, these terracotta panels were created by I.C.
-Kremer in 1875, but salvaged and incorporated into the current No.1 Poultry.
+Originally these terracotta panels were part of the Victorian Mansion Buildings on Poultry, specifically Hawes the shirtmakers which was demolished in 1994.
+Created by I.C.
+Kremer in 1875, they were thankfully salvaged and incorporated into the current No.1 Poultry.